-This chapter lists solutions for issues that may be encountered while using your Verizon Internet Gateway for Business as well as frequently asked questions.
+This chapter lists solutions for issues that may be encountered while using your Verizon Business Internet Gateway as well as frequently asked questions.

 Although the majority of internet connectivity is automatic and transparent, if an issue does occur accessing the internet (e.g. complete loss of connectivity, inability to access services, etc.), you may need to take additional steps to resolve the problem.